 Winter road safety is a top priority

-We clear and maintain 1666 kilometres of Regional roads.
-Most of these roads have high volumes of traffic and generally have higher driving speeds than local roads.
+The Region is responsible for clearing and maintaining more than 1,600 kilometres of regional roads, most of which carry high volumes of traffic and generally have higher driving speeds than local roads.

-- Watch for parking restrictions that may be in place during the winter and do not park on the sidewalk.
+- Adhere to parking restrictions that may be in place during the winter and do not park on the sidewalk

 - Don’t park on the street until it has been salted or plowed.
 Parked cars block access for snow clearing equipment and emergency vehicles.